 - Who must file?

-Any U.S. citizen no matter where they are located must file if their total foreign account balances are over $10,000 USD at any time during the year.
-A U.S. resident also is required to file this form.
-A U.S. resident is defined as someone who was physically present in the U.S. during the year for 183 days or more.
+Any U.S. citizen, residency card holder, or U.S. tax resident must file if their total foreign account balances are over $10,000 USD at any time during the year.
+A U.S. tax resident is defined as someone who is was physically present in the U.S. over 183 days during the calendar year.

 - How to file?